 School Year Abroad

 This program, founded in 1964, is sponsored by the three charter schools of Exeter, Andover, and St. Paul's.
 The heads of these three schools serve as permanent members of SYA's board of trustees.
 In addition to these three charter schools; SYA's association includes a consortium of other top U.S. independent schools that have demonstrated a strong commitment to foreign and classical language instruction as well as international education.
 Admission to these programs is competitive.
-The total enrollment in each program is about 60 students.

 The programs are conducted during the school year in Beijing (China), Rennes (France), Viterbo (Italy), and Zaragoza (Spain).
 Its courses have been fully accredited by LFA and other schools within the consortium.
 The purpose of these programs is for students to participate in a full academic year as well as to reap the benefits of living in a foreign culture while achieving a level of real fluency or skills virtually impossible to attain at their home schools.
 Since some of LFA's graduation requirements (e.g., US History or science) cannot be fulfilled in Beijing, Rennes, Viterbo, or Zaragoza, interested students should develop as early as possible a long-range plan of studies that will assure their eligibility.